 Beth Jost-Reimer – Chief Strategy Officer

-Having earned her Master of Arts in English Literature at the University of Waterloo, Beth has served the Marketing and Communications Department for over 25 years.
+Having earned her Master of Arts in English Literature at the University of Waterloo, Beth has served the Marketing and Communications Department for over 30 years.
 As Writer, Direct Mail Manager, Director of Marketing and Communications, and currently Chief Strategy Officer, her passion has been to connect Canadians with children and families around the world.
 During her career, she has witnessed the tremendous impact of our work and has seen our program successes firsthand in Africa, Asia and Latin America.
 All throughout, she has documented the individual voices and faces of families who are trapped in and eventually set free from the vicious cycle of poverty and disability.

 Stratis Vomvas – Chief Financial Officer

 Stratis has been a member of the Hope and Healing International team since 2017.
 He is a Chartered Professional Accountant, having earned a Bachelor’s Degree in Commerce from York University.
 He has over 15 years experience in a variety of industries and finance leadership roles.
 Stratis was a driving force on the commercial finance team in the orthopaedic division at Johnson & Johnson.
 He has led sales and marketing teams, and mentored in the areas of strategic planning, acquisitions and divestitures, budgeting and forecasting, and investment decision support.
-Stratis has audited not-for-profit organizations, charities, and other government-run establishments.
+Stratis has audited not-for-profit organizations, charities and other government-run establishments.

 Jamie Planche – Director, Mass Marketing

-Jamie’s goal has always been to help the unfortunate, particularly children.
+Jamie’s goal has always been to help people in need, particularly children.
 For the past 20 years she has had the privilege to serve as a member of World Vision and the Canadian National Institute for the Blind.
 Jamie deeply enjoys leading and developing integrated marketing campaigns, specializing in the recruitment of new donors and welcoming all supporters on a journey of transformation.
-Through a variety of marketing channels – direct mail, face-to-face encounters, digital media, and radio programs – Jamie is committed in sharing with all Canadians the joy of helping children and families who struggle amid poverty and with disability.
+Through a variety of marketing channels – direct mail, face-to-face encounters, digital media and radio programs – Jamie is committed to sharing with all Canadians the joy of helping children and families who struggle in poverty with disability.